Anirudh123nasty/ARTri3/AEcreatetask.md

 * The list stores all the numbers of the Fibonacci sequence
 * When the user inputs how many times the loop runs, the list will store each new value created in the sequence

+# End of What we did together.
+Starts all written responses I did by myself.

 ## Describes the overall purpose of the program:

 The purpose of our program was to provide odd math functions one a single page that users might not be able to access with a scientific calculator.